SimVPv2: Towards Simple yet Powerful Spatiotemporal Predictive Learning: Method

 \subsection{Overview}

-Taking input Moving MNIST data as an example, we present the overview of our SimVP model as shown in Fig.~\ref{fig:overview}.
+Taking input Moving MNIST data as an example, we provide an overview of SimVP and SimVPv2 models, as illustrated in Fig.~\ref{fig:overview}.
+They share a similar architecture but SimVPv2 introduces a significantly streamlined design which eliminates the Unet multi-scale processing and complex hierarchical structures.
 The spatial encoder is employed to encode the high-dimensional past frames into the low-dimensional latent space, and the translator learns both spatial dependencies and temporal variations from the latent space.
-The spatial decoder ultimately decodes the latent space into the predicted future frames.
+The spatial decoder decodes the latent space into the predicted frames.

 Striving for simplicity, We implement the spatial encoder with $N_s$ vanilla convolutional layers ('Conv2d' in PyTorch) and the spatial decoder with $N_s$ upsampling layers ('ConvTranspose2d' or 'PixelShuffle' in PyTorch).
-The hidden representations in the spatial encoder $f$ can be formalized as follows:
+The hidden representations in the spatial encoder $f$ are as follows:

 where $\sigma$ is a nonlinear activation, $\textrm{Norm2d}$ is a normalization layer, $z_0$ is the input tensor.
 The strides of the convolutional layers are one, except downsampling, which has a stride of two.
 For every two convolutional layers, we perform downsampling once.
 The hidden representations in the spatial decoder $f^{-1}$ can be formally described as: